bjwongw/CS3500-ObjectOrientedDesign-MusicPlayer/src/cs3500/music/README.txt

     - NOTE: we're considering moving all the code (and associated methods) for printMusic from the GenericMusicModel to the ConsoleView class in the future.
     - Added a tempo field to the model, and a getTempo method to the interface.
-    - Added a new constructor to the model for passing a tempo in.
+    - Added a new constructor to the model for passing a tempo in (necessary for the views).
     - Added the required builder, which works with the MusicReader.
     - Added midi pitch methods to the Note class.
     - Added volume and instrument fields/getters to the Note class.